solid/process/panels.md

 - [public-solid@w3.org](https://lists.w3.org/Archives/Public/public-solid/)

 ### Panelists
 -

 ## Accessibility Panel
-How to ensure that the technical decisions are taking accesibility considerations into account.
+How to ensure that the technical decisions are taking accessibility considerations into account.

 ### Communication channels
 - [public-solid@w3.org](https://lists.w3.org/Archives/Public/public-solid/)

 ### Panelists
 -

 ## Specification Entry Document Panel
 To create a structure for the document at https://github.com/solid/specification/, and the division in documents it links to and well as translating the community consensus regarding the application of the specifications mentioned in this document into a clear, unambiguous and implementable text.